-To the Galax trailhead, take Interstate 77 to the US 221/US 58 Exit (Exit 14) toward Hillsville/Galax.
-The trailhead is located on the right, where Route 58 crosses Chestnut Creek.
+To reach the Galax trailhead, take Interstate 77 to the US 221/US 58 Exit (Exit 14) toward Hillsville/Galax.
+The trailhead is located on the right, where US 58 crosses Chestnut Creek.

-To reach the Dora Junction trailhead in Pulaski from Interstate 81, take VA Route 99 west for 2 miles toward Xaloy.
+To reach the Dora Junction trailhead in Pulaski from I-81, take State Route 99 west for 2 miles toward Xaloy.
 Turn right on Xaloy Way and look for the trailhead on the right.

-You can also access the trail in Fries: Take Interstate 77 to the US 221/US 58 Exit (Exit 14) toward Hillsville/Galax.
-Turn right at Cliffview Road/VA Route 721 to Fries.
-Route 721 becomes Fries Road before crossing the New River.
+You can also access the trail in Fries: Take I-77 to the US 221/US 58 Exit (Exit 14) toward Hillsville/Galax.
+Turn right at Cliffview Road/SR 721 to Fries.
+SR 721 becomes Fries Road before crossing the New River.
 As you come into town, turn left on Dalton Road.
 The trailhead is at the bottom of the hill; the trail signs are impossible to miss.
-Parking is available near the town park on Riverview Ave.
+Parking is available near the town park on Riverview Avenue.